 In Carl Gustav Jung’s biography “Memories, Dreams, Reflections” he discussed a time in his life when he experienced a series of inner visions which culminated into a mysterious writing.
 This mysterious writing was never released to the public during his lifetime.
 This work is referred to as “Liber Novus” or “Red Book” which was a culmination of three books written over a period of 25 years.
 In its final draft, it is in a handwritten calligraphy, loving illustrated, and bound in red leather.
 Jung placed it in a vault and showed it to only his closest confidants.
 It was eventually published in a translated and annotated form in October 2009.
 Although it remains a curiosity to many, it is not the first nor the last time that inspired vision has been conveyed to a person in such fashion.
 It should come to no surprise to anyone familiar with Carl Jung’s work, that what he experienced was indeed “archetypal” to a timeless process innately connected to the acquisition of spiritual wisdom.
 This method is the foundation of Western mysticism and intrinsic to the practice of Alchemy.

 The nature and importance of this process remains a closely guarded secret.
 In the past, it was available only to those persons who swore an oath of secrecy and allegiance to an organization or group that parsed out this information in a very limited fashion.
 Furthermore, the organizations that inherited this information lost the ability to fully understand it.
 Today, their function is essentially to prevent people from gaining access to it.
-Although the Red Book is now widely available it for the most part down played by the auspices of our society’s institutions.
+Although the Red Book is now widely available, it is (for the most part) down played by the auspices of our society’s institutions.
 Even though it would be far easier for us to ascend both personally and collectively by contemplating this information, it is marginalized and remains mostly a curiosity.

 Be that as it may, this work remains instrumental within the transformational challenges that now lay before us.
 As a work of Alchemy, it must be understood on an individual basis, meaning that it cannot be fully comprehended in a superficial and therefore egotistical fashion.
 One must do the work to read it, invest the time to meditate upon it, and possess the will to know it.
 But even that is not enough because furthermore, one must have the grace of experience itself.
 For many, the Red Book can serve as a catalyst for vision.
-For others, a validation to their own truth.
+For others, a validation of their own truth.
 There is clearly a magical-hermetical-spiritual principle that this work invokes.
-I have always look upon it as not only an archetype but a modern prototype for the process within all of those who are seeking higher knowledge.
+I have always look upon it not only as an archetype, but a modern prototype for the process within all of those who are seeking higher knowledge.
 Liber Novus will function as a catalyst for others who will eventually have their own experiences and will write their own books which will enhance the Great Work of consciousness ascension.
 For anyone who is observant, it is obvious that we are now within the midst of a global transformation through an expanding awareness catalyzed by many voices through various artistic expressions.
 What links these expressions together are healing impulses of love, compassion, and a deep concern for all of life.
 Again, this transformation is not just for our isolated consciousness but for the entire biosphere.
 Both are inseparable.
 Some have gone so far as to state that what is happening on our world is affecting the entire universe.

 In an essential essay written by “Anonymous” (which was later attributed to the visionary Valentin Tomberg) from his Meditations on the Tarot, he discusses the importance of ascending our consciousness which in the end allows us to write our own book.
 (1) He equates this process to God which is manifested within the Hebrew name given to God “YHVH” written as יהוה and pronounced right to left YOD-HÉ-VAU-HÉ.
 It is important to understand that the letters have tremendous symbolic meaning.
 YOD is described as essence or the supreme spiritual principle.
 Tomberg called it spiritual touch or intuition and states that it is: